korylprince/schoolprojects/moviedb/README.md

 Included is a uwsgi .ini file and an nginx configuration for setup.

 gen/scrape.py is used to get data from TMDB (You will need an api key.)
 This needs <https://github.com/wagnerrp/pytmdb3>.

+Starting the application without the data from that script at gen/movies will cause an error.

 Much more info is included on the index page of the application or templates/index.html.